 There are other situations where those questions may arise that you would never think of.

-Fortunately, there is a way to clear your record so this doesn't become a problem.
+Fortunately, there is a way to clear your record so this doesn't become a problem, and a Waco expungement lawyer Walter Reaves can help.
 If the charges against you were dismissed or not pursued you may be eligible to expunge your record.
 If the charges were not dismissed you may still qualify for a different type of relief, which is called an Order of Non-Disclosure.

 You Can Quickly Find Out if You Qualify to Have Your Record Sealed